 If the Internet is a highway, search engines are the map.
 In the past 20 years, search engines have grown from a useful tool to an absolute necessity for navigating the Internet.
-Nearly 93% of all total traffic on the web comes through search engines, 80% of which comes specifically through Google (source).
+Nearly 93% of all online experiences begin with a search engine, with Google holding 92% of the global market share.

 If you are looking to improve organic traffic to your site or launching a new website entirely, the task of marketing yourself on search engines may seem daunting.
 Gone are the simple days of search engine optimization (SEO) via keyword stuffing and link-building schemes, as Google has extensively expanded the criteria they look at when ranking content in their search engine page results (SERPs).
 Metadata, user engagement, site performance (especially on mobile devices), domain authority and more all factor into their secret algorithm that they have the power to change at any time, drastically impacting your site’s visibility for better or worse.